-INSTRUCTOR'S STYLE: Classes will include a mixture of videotaped lectures, student engagement, information gathering and individual self-reflection.
+Classes will include a mixture of videotaped lectures, student engagement, information gathering, listening to other lived experiences/points of view, and undertaking individual self-reflection.
 Students are strongly encouraged to ask questions of the instructor, as well as other students.
 This allows each of us to learn and grow in our understanding of ourselves and of this field of study.
 Each of us comes to this course and this career path with different lived experiences.
 Rather than expecting others to accept one viewpoint, students will be encouraged to allow space for the experiences of others from differing backgrounds to exist simultaneously.
-Through this understanding of ourselves and those around us, students will begin to develop an ecological approach to their understanding of this important field of study.
+Through this understanding of ourselves and those around us, students will begin to develop an ecological approach to understanding of this important field of study.